jack-ullery/LinearAlgebra/README.md

 # LinearAlgebra
-A set of programs to I created to automate my Linear Algebra homework.
+A set of shoddy programs I created to automate my Linear Algebra homework.

 Basic operations and matrix manipulations are modeled.
 This allowed me to automate and automatically solve common Linear Algebra problems like Gauss-Jordan Elimination or finding the NullSpace.